iota-community/X-Team_IOTA_Stronghold/README.md

 ### Recipes for using Strongholds

-We would like to collect common recipes for doing things with a Stronghold, such as
+We would like to collect common recipes for doing things with a Stronghold, such as properly deriving passwords for a password manager, using in a multisig environment, etc.
 - [x] [Stronghold Recipes Discussion](https://github.com/iotaledger/stronghold.rs/discussions/102)

 ## 🤔 How Can You Get Involved?